Homekeepr-Inc/documentation-scraper/headless-browser-scraper/rheem/rheem.md

 # Rheem Headless Scraper

-This scraper uses DuckDuckGo fallback as the primary method to find Rheem water heater manuals on rheem.com, with homedepot.com as fallback.
+This scraper uses DuckDuckGo fallback as the primary method to find Rheem water heater manuals on rheem.com, with homedepot.com and supplyhouse.com as fallbacks.

 ## How it works
 - **Primary**: Searches DuckDuckGo for the model number on rheem.com